 For those who share those sentiments, there is a way of completely avoiding the chance of a wager being pushed.
 Most bookmakers offer point spread markets on both whole numbers as well as point spreads with half point margins.
 For example a football game with a -7.5 point spread.

 In this instance it is impossible for the game to end up with one team winning by exactly 7.5 points.
 Therefore it is impossible for this wager to be pushed.
-Placing a half point spread single line or a parlay consisting only of half point spread lines will ensure that the wager will not result in a pushed bet.
+Placing a half point spread single line or a parlay consisting of half point spread lines only will ensure that the wager will not result in a pushed bet.

 Some people prefer the safety net of the pushed bet system, some don’t.
 It’s all down to preference and how much risk you are willing to take.